yjchenCN/SOC-Re-Sequencing/README.md

 This Github is mainly maintained by Chen Yingjie and Peng Chu.

 Yingjie Chen
 Nanjing Tech University
-School of Computer and Information Engineering (School of Artificial Intelligence)
+Computer and Information Engineering Academy(Artificial Intelligence Academy)
 Student